aliahadmd/TimeMachine/PROJECT_SUMMARY.md

-# 📦 Pomodoro Timer - Project Summary
+# 📦 TimeMachine - Project Summary

 Your app is **100% ready for GitHub release!** 🎉